Chapter 2 - Getting Started

 Potential challenges should be closely considered and mitigation measures should be identified for all risks with a high to extreme potential impact on scope, schedule, and/or budget.

 The initial concept is essentially the anticipated scope of the project – i.e. what the project includes.
 The scope should directly address the project’s purpose.
 The Initial Concept should be a few sentences about the scope of the project while the Anticipated Project Scope is just a “check-the-box” for everything that might apply.

 Example Initial Concept:

-- This project consists of PCC patching, crack and seat existing pavement, asphalt overlay, upgrade of existing non-conforming sidewalk ramps, water valve and hydrant replacement, and other miscellaneous work.
+- This project consists of PCC patching, cracking, and seating existing pavement, asphalt overlay, upgrade of existing non-conforming sidewalk ramps, water valve, and hydrant replacement, and other miscellaneous work.

 The initial concept is just that – a concept.
 It is just a starting point, not a commitment.
 If the City decides to proceed with the project, a project scope will be finalized later in the process.

 All known funding sources should be identified at the start of the project.
 The processes in this manual will be followed for projects with local funds.
 If state and/or federal funds are incorporated into the project, that may trigger additional requirements, not covered in this manual.